mbucchia/VirtualDesktop-OpenXR/README.md

 - DJSlane
 - TommyVR

-# Very special thanks
+## Very special thanks

-Very special thanks to Pimax for providing me with a Pimax 8KX for development.
+Very special thanks to Pimax for providing me with a Pimax 8KX and a Pimax Crystal for development.